stoneyrh/gSOAP/gsoap/mod_gsoap/README.txt

 Please visit http://sourceforge.net/projects/mod-gsoap

-Please refer to the Christian Aberger's Web site for installation intructions for gsoap_win for IIS: http://mx.aberger.at/SOAP/
+Refer to the Christian Aberger's Web site for the original intructions for gsoap_win for IIS: http://mx.aberger.at/SOAP/